Poet & Prose Writer

 "A sprawling Appalachian palimpsest, writing and rewriting the lives and histories of this singular American region.
 Woolfitt's gaze encompasses all that is beautiful and complicated about the land he calls home, and his family within it." —Alejandra Oliva

 "Woolfitt works roots.
 He starts with the roots of language and tells the stories of the aleph and iota, the æ and the ƿ.
 He goes on to work with the roots of the trees and plants of the deep woods in his Appalachian home, a place rich with the work of folk artists, activists, grandmothers, and healers of all kinds.
 In such rich loam these roots stretch and entangle themselves, making collaborations, friendships, and kin with each other, just as each of Woolfitt’s essays seek to do.
-This extraordinary book that celebrates the beautiful possibilities for connection that exist between and among people, plants, critters, and the troubled waters of the histories we share."
+This is an extraordinary book that celebrates the beautiful possibilities for connection that exist between and among people, plants, critters, and the troubled waters of the histories we share."—Kathryn Nuernberger

 The Night the Rain Had Nowhere to Go (Belle Point Press, 2024)